-Other golf tee sizes are made for use with drivers.
-A standard golf tee is usually 2.75 inches and are made for some large-headed fairway woods, but mainly for smaller drivers.
+Other tee sizes are made for use with drivers.
+A standard golf tee is usually 2.75 inches and is made for some large-headed fairway woods, mainly for smaller drivers.

 Tees that reach 3.25 inches and 4 inches are explicitly made for 460cc drivers that are considered oversized.